Did you make some health and fitness goals for yourself last month?

 And now, I’m speaking to you as the exercise physiologist and nutritionist – the one most important factor in your getting fitter and healthier is consistency.
 You keep making those healthy choices over and over again – keep making the choice to exercise and choosing the foods you know are good for you – and you will see results!

-If you’d like to see more videos like this and get more of my everyday tips for being successful at your fitness goals, subscribe to this blog and my e-mail list here.
+If you like this information you’ll probably like my book, Eat to Lead.
+And, if you’d like to see more videos like this and get more of my everyday tips for being successful at your fitness goals, subscribe to this blog and my e-mail list here.
 I’d love to have you as part of the group!